melbournebioinformatics/MelBioInf_docs/docs/tutorials/hpc/index.md

 ### Exercises

-\showable{What is the contact email for your HPC's System Administrator?}{question}
+\showable{1.1) What is the contact email for your HPC's System Administrator?}{question}

 \endshowable

 \showable{Hint}{hint}

-When you login you will be presented with a message; this is called the *Message Of The Day* and usually includes lots of useful information.
+When you login, you will be presented with a message; this is called the *Message Of The Day* and usually includes lots of useful information.
 On LIMS-HPC this includes a list of useful commands, the last login details for your account and the contact email of the system administrator

 \endshowable

-Show \showable{Answer}{answer}
+\showable{Answer}{answer}

 * LIMS-HPC: andrew.robinson@latrobe.edu.au
 * MERRI & BARCOO: help@vlsci.unimelb.edu.au